2018 is an exciting year as SHE ROCKS grows to the TRIAD

 Support She ROCKS The Triad

-She ROCKS The TriadShe ROCKS The Triad seeks to extend the good work and fund-raising efforts begun in Wilmington to our part of the state.
+She ROCKS The TriadShe ROCKS The Triad seeks to extend the good work and fund-raising efforts begun in Wilmington to the Greensboro, High Point, Winston-Salem area.
 Our desire is to honor Beth Quinn’s story and add local stories as we bring awareness and hope to the Triad.
 When you give to She ROCKS The Triad, 75% of your donation also goes to fund ovarian cancer research at UNC, while the other 25% supports local women in the Greensboro area who have been diagnosed with ovarian cancer.